Skip to main content

 • A status message is displayed at the bottom right corner of the screen

-Namespace Scoped Service Accounts
+Namespace-scoped Service Accounts

-There is a special type of Service Account, called a Namespace Scoped Service Account, which shares the same functionality as the Service Accounts above, but is limited (or scoped) to a single namespace.
+There is a special type of Service Account, called a Namespace-scoped Service Account, which shares the same functionality as the Service Accounts above, but is limited (or scoped) to a single namespace.

-In particular, a Namespace Scoped Service Account must always have:
+In particular, a Namespace-scoped Service Account must always have:

 • A Read Account Role